-What Does Informal STEM Education Research Look Like?
+What Does Informal STEM Learning and Science Communication Research Look Like?

 There are many different types of research conducted in ISE contexts.
 A set of Common Guidelines from the US National Science Foundation and Department of Education’s Institute of Educational Sciences identified six different types of research:

 - Foundational Studies are studies of core theoretical ideas that may not have immediate uses in practice.

 - Exploratory Research consists of theoretically guided studies that investigate promising ideas or strategies in practice.